Jayich-Lab/double-pass-breadboard/README.md

 ### Maximizing Double Pass Efficiency
 * After plugging in the input fiber, use the 1/2-inch mirrors to adjust the beam path until it is horizontal before entering the AOM.
-* The beam should not be diverging anywhere throughout the breadboard, so it is important to use a beam profiler to measure the beam far away (~80cm) from the fiber port, and use Zθ1, Zθ2, and Zθ3 on the input port to minimize beam divergence.
+* A collimated beam should not be diverging anywhere throughout the breadboard, so it is important to use a beam profiler to measure the beam far away (~80cm) from the fiber port, and use Zθ1, Zθ2, and Zθ3 on the input port to minimize beam divergence.
 This step is important to get decent double pass efficiency and reasonable output fiber coupling efficiency.
 * Adjust the height of the incoming beam so the beam passes through the aperture's center.
 Keep the beam horizontal when adjusting the beam height.
 If the beam is too high or too low, the beam will be clipped.
 * Adjust the AOM's angle using the AOM mount sliding track until the first order diffraction beam has comparable intensity with the 0th order beam.
 Then maximize diffraction efficiency at the desired AOM center drive frequency using the 1/2-inch mirrors.
 Make sure the first order beam is not clipped by the iris.
 * Measure the single pass efficiency and bandwidth (and plot).
 This step will give you a rough estimation of the double pass efficiency and bandwidth.